Strand and Profile | Profiles in Class

 Students will get to experience different creative activities, such as drawing, colouring, painting etc., and will have the opportunity to express their opinions.

-| Go for a walk and explore different plants and flowers.
+| Go for a walk and see what different patterns you can see in the environment.

 |